CruGlobal/cas-client-integration-tools/README.md

 # Misc

 This was built to integrate Cru's siebel instance with our CAS server.
-It's a quick glue project, and will probably never see a version 2 or deployment to maven central.
+It's a quick glue project, and will probably never see deployment to maven central.